ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ### Results <a name="overview-results"></a>

-Our testing found that the Random Forest had the highest predictive accuracy.
+Our testing found that the random forest had the highest predictive accuracy.

 <br>
 **Metric 1: Adjusted R-Squared (Test Set)**